Ujwala1413/Banking-Insights-Customer-Behavior-Financial-Trends-and-Branch-Performance-Analysis/README.md

 2. Data Visualization: Matplotlib
 3. Database Connectivity: MySQL-Connector-Python, PyODBC, SQLite3

+# Database Connection and Integration:
+1. Established a connection between MySQL Workbench and Python using libraries such as mysql-connector-python, pyodbc, and sqlite3.

+2. Connected to the Finance Project Database in MySQL.

+3. Converted raw CSV files (Accounts, Branches, Customers, KYC, Loans, Payments, and Transactions) into SQL dump files for structured storage and efficient querying.

+4. Imported these SQL dump files into the Finance Project Database, creating a unified and accessible database for further analysis.

 # DATA UNDERSTANDING:
 ## **Data Description**
 The dataset consists of multiple files containing detailed information about the bank's operations and customers.
 The key data files include: